AGr2020Xman/Weather-Dashboard/README.md

 # 06 Server-Side APIs: Weather Dashboard

 Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
 Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
-My given challenge is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.
+My given challenge is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS displaying forecasts for the searched city, and saving those searches.

 ## User Story